Tauchsafaris in Oman

 When To Go

 Dive cruises in Oman are year-round and the best time to dive in Oman depends on your personal interests and taste.
-In the winter-time, the water is a little cooler, around 24 C, but so is the air temperature making it perfect for land based excursions.
-Plankton blooms and nutrient rich waters mean this is a great time for marine life too especially as this is the whaleshark season in Oman.
+In the winter-time, the water is a little cooler, around 22-24 C, but so is the air temperature making it more comfortable for land based excursions.
+Plankton blooms and nutrient rich waters mean this is a great time for marine life too.
+Oman.
 In the summer, the weather and water are warmer though and in May and June Green and Hawksbill sea turtles are nesting on the island beaches.
-Water temperature at this time hovers between 28 C and 30 C. If you want to go diving in the Daymaniyat Islands, remember that because the area is a marine reserve, they are actually closed from May to October.
-This is designed to give the marine life time to recover and replenish for next year.
+Water temperatures at this time can be between 28 C and 30 C, with thermoclines dipping as low as 23 C at depth.
+Whalesharks visit the Oman area with the chance of sightings at their best during the months of August & September.

 Tips For Travellers